soulspace-org/overarch/doc/usage.md

 contain a set of other nodes or containers.

 #### Relations
-Relations describe the interacions of the parts of a view.
+Relations describe the connections and interactions of the parts of a view.

 Example (exerpt from the banking model containing context and container